 - Hot bath (between 92 and 100 degrees Fahrenheit)

-Both ice and heat therapies are safe and effective at-home pain and stiffness relievers.
-If pain persists, however, you should always consult a doctor.
-Cary Orthopaedics has multiple locations in the Triangle to treat your bone and joint injuries.
+Both ice and heat therapies are safe and effective in relieving at-home pain and stiffness.
+Remember, never use heat or cold treatments on open wounds, sores or if you have a circulatory condition.
+If pain persists, you should consult a doctor.
+Cary Orthopaedics has multiple locations in the Triangle to treat bone and joint injuries.